geo-nexus/quantum/README.md

 ## Examples

-See the `@awzm/tasks` library for a complete workspace implementation including:
+The examples above show common patterns for workspace implementation including:

-- CRUD operations
-- TanStack Query integration
-- Jotai state management
-- Workspace-specific layouts
+-   Workspace-specific routing and layouts
+-   Component library integration
+-   Authentication and protected routes
+-   Lifecycle hooks for initialization and cleanup

+These are example patterns you can follow when creating your own workspace libraries (e.g., `@myorg/tasks`, `@myorg/dashboard`).

 ---